Classification of Breast Cancer Histopathology Images using a Modified Supervised Contrastive Learning Method: Statement and Declaration

 \subsection{Author Contributions}

-All authors contributed to the study's conception and design.
+All authors contributed to the study conception and design.
 Material preparation, data collection, and analysis were performed by all authors.
-The first author wrote the first draft of the manuscript, and all authors commented on several versions of the manuscript.
+The first draft of the manuscript was written by the first auther and all authors commented on several versions of the manuscript.
 All authors read and approved the final manuscript.